 Emmie is quiet, artistic, shy, and self-conscious — and feels practically invisible in the halls of her middle school.
 Katie, on the other hand, is outgoing, athletic, and confident.
 When the sappy love note Emmie wrote to a crush as a joke is made public by a bully, she's humiliated; but to Emmie's surprise, Katie comes to her defense.
 Soon Katie is urging Emmie to finally make her voice be heard — and a surprising twist reveals that the two girls have more in common than anyone imagined.
 This empowering graphic novel carries a powerful message about facing down embarrassment and standing up for yourself.
-Two companion graphic novels, Positively Izzy and Just Jaime, are available; Invisible Emmie and Positively Izzy are also available together in the Adventures in Middle School set.
+You can find companion graphic novels featuring some of Emmie's friends and classmates in the best-selling Emmie and Friends series; the first two books from the series are collected in the Adventures in Middle School set.

 Stacey and Mary Anne from The Baby-Sitters Club are taking on a big job: two weeks of babysitting at the beach for the Pike family!
 But when Stacey gets a crush on Scott, one of the lifeguards, things get tricky fast.
 Mary Anne is frustrated that Stacey is leaving her to do all the work, and worries that her friend is going to get her heart broken when she realizes that Scott just isn't interested.
 But Stacey is sure she's in love!
 The seventh book in the Baby-Sitters Club graphic novel series, adapted by Gale Galligan, will ring true to many girls living through their own first crushes — or a friend's.